 University College London holds insurance against claims from participants for injury caused by their participation in the clinical trial.
 Participants may be able to claim compensation if they can prove that UCL has been negligent.
-However, as this clinical trial is being carried out in an NHS organisation or an organisation contracted to the NHS an NHS organisation or an organisation contracted to the NHS an NHS organisation or an organisation does not accept liability for any breach in the NHS organisation or an organisation contracted to the NHS's duty of care, or any negligence on the part of NHS organisation employees.
+However, as this clinical trial is being carried out in an NHS organisation or an organisation contracted to the NHS an NHS organisation or an organisation contracted to the NHS continues to have a duty of care to the participant of the clinical trial.
+University College London does not accept liability for any breach in the NHS organisation or an organisation contracted to the NHS's duty of care, or any negligence on the part of NHS organisation employees.
 This applies whether the NHS organisation is an NHS Trust or otherwise.